Skip to content

 In a grumpy mood, she was waiting for another train to catch.

-Recently you got furlough, you were in stress so you forgot to call your mom on mother’s day.
+Recently, you got furlough, you were in stress so you forgot to call your mom on mother’s day.

 I think this is not the way to live a life.

-Beauty of life remains in all moments of hustling, pain, suffering, and happiness.
+Beauty of life remains in all moments of hustling, pain, suffering, and happiness, we have to observe, absorb, and assimilate all of them.

 This is a process of life.

-We carry so much tension, anxiety, and fear that we completely forget the flow of life around us.
+We carry so much tension, anxiety, stress, and fear that we completely forget the flow of life around us.

 There is always an interval between any two tasks, if we don’t live in that interval and always worry about the next pending task, then we are not living a life.